Well, the most recent polling data has independents in Massachusetts breaking for Scott Brown 69 to 28 percent.

 And I'll give you real quick.

-Number one, he said the airport hassle.
+Number one, he said, the airport hassle.

-He says, are you kidding me in the military?
+He says, are you kidding me?

-We do airport landings, runways, no matter where we go.
+In the military, we do airport landings, runways, no matter where we go.

-could have had another one up and running in no time you get the 82nd out there and he said you know we pick a location we and and we could have had other landing strips.
+You get the 82nd out there, and he said, you know, we pick a location, and we could have had other landing strips.

-Well did Mr. Honore offer an opinion as to why Obama did not use the military as the first responders here instead of the USAID guy.
+Well, did Mr. Honoré offer an opinion as to why Obama did not use the military as the first responders here instead of the U.S. AID guy?

-Uh no he just said it was a mistake.
+No, he just said it was a mistake.

 Yeah.